Print3M/print3m.github.io/_notes/windows/net/services.md

 ### 7.1.
 SMB - Server Message Block (139, 445)
 SMB is a client-server protocol that regulates access to files and entire directories and other network resources.
 An SMB server can provide arbitrary parts of its local file system as shares.
 Access rights are defined by ACL.
 SMB can be used only within LOCAL networks, it's not routable.

-#### 7.1.1.
-Security
-SMB most often uses NTLM to authentication.
+**Security**: SMB most often uses NTLM to authentication.
 NTLM challenge might be sniffed and cracked offline.
 Cracking NTLM challenge is slower than cracking the hash directly, but it's still possible.
 SMB is very widely used by services in LAN, so there are usually a lot of these challanges flying on the network.

 ### 7.2.
 NFS - Network File System
 By NFS protocol, you can transfer files between computers running Windows and other non-Windows OS.
 NFS in Windows Server includes Server for NFS and Client for NFS.